L13/vscode-diff/README.md

 ## What's new in Diff Folders 0.26.0

 - Changed display name for extension from `L13 Diff` to `Diff Folders`.
-- Added drag'n drop support for path names in list view.
+- Added drag'n drop support for path names in the list view which makes cross diffs possible.
+Please read the description `List Dragn Drop` t osee how it works.

 ## Features